 And for butter, heat your three sticks of butter, wrapped, on a microwave-safe plate for 25 seconds, rotating each every 4 seconds.

 You can, yes!
 I like to make this cake with orange zest for a bright, fresh orange flavor, but in a pinch orange extract is a great option!
-Just replace the orange zest in this recipe with 1½ tbsp of orange extract, and make the rest of your chocolate orange cake as usual!
+Just replace the orange zest in this recipe with 1½ tablespoon of orange extract, and make the rest of your cake as usual!

 Equipment you may need